ciph-io/ciph-core/doc/data-format.md

 ascii integers.
 All other fields are hex encoded.

-The content type is included in links so that indexers can organize links by content type without accessing content data. c:ph clients will reject content that does not match the link content type.
+The content type is included in links so that indexers can organize links by content type without accessing content data.
+Ciph clients will reject content that does not match the link content type.

 The salt is used with PBKDF2 to derive the encryption key from the password.